Philosophy Success Map

 The philosophy society provides students with an opportunity to discuss philosophy with their peers.

-Strengthen the skills and attitudes that you have acquired since the first year.
+Strengthen the skills and attitudes that you acquired during first year.

 In third year, Philosophy majors should take four or five philosophy courses (12 or 15 credit hours).
 Although students should continue to broaden their knowledge of philosophy by taking courses in a variety of areas, they might begin to focus on the areas that most interest them.

-Most of the courses a Philosophy major taken in third year will be third-year courses, as majors need to acquire at least 12 credit hours at the 3000 and 4000 levels.
+Most of the courses a Philosophy major takes in third year will be 3000-level courses, as majors need to acquire at least 12 credit hours at the 3000 and 4000 levels.

 Visit your Academic Advisor to be sure you’re on the right track to meet graduation requirements.